Board of Directors

 Needham, Massachusetts -- Since 2017

 Jane Lowell Evans is a South Orange, NJ native who graduated from Cornell University with a BS and MEng in Electrical Engineering.
 She was a camper at Eagle Island from 1969-1972, a counselor in 1975, Sailing Director in 1977, and an occasional Women’s Weekend attendee.
 After years as a digital hardware designer at Motorola, Jane took a parenting break, and then returned to work at her current job as a technical writer.
 Jane wears many volunteer hats, including Girl Scout Leader, Robotics Team Mentor, Community Garden Board Member, and Quilt Show Director.
-She lives in Needham, MA with her husband and two children.
+She lives in Needham, MA.

 Henry 'Buz' D. Graves, Jr.